linsnotes/linsnotes.github.io/_posts/2024-11-05-Setting-Up-Ruby-RubyGems-Build-Essential-For-Jekyll.md

 ---

 ### **Step 2: Install Supporting Tools**
 Ruby and RubyGems require certain tools and libraries to compile and run gems.
-These are:
+These are: build-essential, and zlib1g-dev

 1. **Install Build-Essential**:
    ```bash